rust-lang/rfcs/text/0000-at-least-one-feature.md

 We are enriching features with the ∨ binary operator but no ⊥ identity element.
 There is no empty downset becomes empty downset constraint, and thus we are free to add new features below all the others all we want.

-# Compatibility of `at-least-one-feature = true` itself
+# Compatibility of `empty-features = false` itself

-At first, it seems like adding `at-least-one-feature = true` to a new version of a crate is a breaking change.
+At first, it seems like adding `empty-features = false` to a new version of a crate is a breaking change.
 But, I don't think it is.
 We have to step back a bit: a breaking change is one that if it *didn't* come with an increasing major version, would result in valid Cargo plans that do not build.
-Yes, adding `at-least-one-feature = true` to a newer version of a crate will result in depending (not dependent) crate that do not specify a feature for that dependency being unable to upgrade.
+Yes, adding `empty-features = false` to a newer version of a crate will result in depending (not dependent) crate that do not specify a feature for that dependency being unable to upgrade.
 But that's it!
 Those crates will *not* have their dependencies upgraded incorrectly, resulting in a build failure, and thus there is no problem.